Campalo/blockchain-projects/README.md

-# Blockchain-Projects
+# Blockchain-Projects Landing page

-Simple landing page to present the French Blockchain projects based in Lyon to watch in 2019.
+## Creating a simple landing page to present some Blockchain projects in 2019, using:

-Written only on HTML and CSS.
+* HTML5
+* CSS3 (css grid, flexbox, mediaquery, position, ...)
+* GITHUB PAGES

 Hosted with Github Page, you can visit it [here](https://campalo.github.io/blockchain-projects/)